Our Complaints Policy

 Although you should know the name of the person dealing with your case, the reference in the top left hand corner of our letters will tell you the name of the fee-earner who has been dealing with your case (the first initials).

-The person dealing with your complaint will also inform our Practice Manager, Gary Clench that a complaint has been made for our complaints file and so that he can monitor progress of the complaint.
+The person dealing with your complaint will also inform our Billing Clerk, Ben Fews that a complaint has been made for our complaints file and so that he can monitor progress of the complaint.

 We hope that this simple procedure will deal with your concerns.